wkharold/community/tutorials/using-slurm-to-host-jupyter-notebooks/index.md

 3. Patch the Slurm startup-script

 You need to patch the script that is run on each cluster node at startup.
-The changes in the patch setup the symbolic links and directories to support the installation of software packages shared across nodes and the [environment modules](http://modules.sourceforge.net) uesd to access those packages.
+The changes in the patch setup the symbolic links and directories to support the installation of software packages shared across nodes and the [environment modules](http://modules.sourceforge.net) used to access those packages.

 ```bash